ff137/ff137/README.md

 ## 🎨 My Interests

-As a polymath, I have diverse interests in various fields such as mathematics, physics, biology, astronomy, astrophysics, philosophy, and psychology.
-When I'm not working, I enjoy listening to a wide range of music, exercising, playing chess, and whatever else may cross my path!
+I'm a self-ascribed polymath.
+Diverse interests in various fields such as mathematics, number theory, physics, biology, astronomy, philosophy, psychology, and everything in between.
+When I'm not working, I enjoy reading, exercising, listening to music, playing chess, and exploring nature!

 ## 📬 Get in Touch